cloudmesh-community/book/chapters/prg/python/python-deprecated.md

-# Pyenv in a docker container
+# Pyenv in a docker container :o2:

+:o2: this section has become outdated in January 2020.
+Please help us working an an updated section

 We provide a simple docker container on docker hub that is based on ubuntu 18.04 that has pyenv, python 2.7.16 and python 3.7.1